abaresk/slowpoker/docs/hand_probabilities.md

 <sup>1</sup> Notice that these two are flipped compared to the drawing probabilities above.

 <sup>2</sup> This is a little catch in the probabilities.
 Whichever of these two is ranked higher will be more probable than the other.
-But they are not very distant in probability.
-That said, it may be worthwhile to always bet Quadruple when deciding between it and Full house (level).
+But they are not very distant in likelihood.